simonmichael/hledger/.github/ISSUE_TEMPLATE/a-bug.md

 labels: A BUG
 ---

-You can delete the following text before submitting.

-Thanks for your report!
-Some tips:
+Thanks for reporting!
+Here are some tips (please delete them before submitting):

 - Have you checked the hledger manuals, and the right version ?
   Eg for `hledger`: run `hledger help`, or go to